fatihsalli/Graduation-Project-TechnoMarket.eShop/README.md

 * The Gateway aggregation pattern in Shopping.Aggregator

 #### Microservices Cross-Cutting Implementations
-* Implementing Centralized Distributed Logging with Elastic Stack (ELK); Elasticsearch, Logstash, Kibana and SeriLog for Microservices **(It is not yet completed)**
+* Implementing Centralized Distributed Logging with Elastic Stack (ELK); Elasticsearch, Logstash, Kibana and SeriLog for Microservices **(Not completed yet)**
-* Implementing with Nlog for each Microservices
+* Implementing Logging with Nlog for each Microservices

 #### WebUI ShoppingApp Microservice
 * ASP.NET Core Web Application with Bootstrap 5 and Razor template